What does the dorsal solumn-medial lemniscus control?

 Show answer

-Bleeding into the subarachnoid space surrounding the brain, mostly caused by rupturing of an arterial aneurysm.
+Bleeding into subarachnoid space surrounding the brain

 What are the symptoms of subarachnoid hemorrhage?